-Therefore, it is extremely important to monitor and prevent transient or continuous CO2 accumulation under intravenous sedation to maintain safe respiratory management.
+Therefore, it is extremely important to monitor and prevent transient or continuous CO2 accumulation under intravenous anesthesia to maintain safe respiratory management.

-A candidate to further improve respiratory management under intravenous anesthesia, is the use of a device called nasal high flow (NHF), which provides humidified air to flow to the nasal cavity at a high flow rate.
+A candidate to further improve respiratory management under intravenous anesthesia, is the use of a device called Nasal High Flow (NHF), which provides humidified air to flow to the nasal cavity at a high flow rate.
 NHF is typically used in patients with obstructive sleep apnea syndrome and respiratory disorders.
 This device has begun to be widely applied to the prevention of hypoxemia.
 It has a mild positive pressure load (several cmH2O) that improves respiratory function in part by improving CO2 wash out and reducing CO2 rebreathing.
-[8-10] In addition, most recently, improved respiratory management using NHF is being studied during the propofol sedation.
-[11] The hypothesis is that NHF use could prevent and resolve the onset of hypercapnia associated with transient upper airway obstruction during procedural sedation.
+[10-12] In addition, most recently, improved respiratory management using NHF is being studied during the propofol sedation.
+[13] The hypothesis is that NHF use could prevent and resolve the onset of hypercapnia associated with transient upper airway obstruction during procedural sedation.

-The purpose of this study was to maintain upper airway patency by applying NHF as a respiratory management method during intravenous anesthesia to patients undergoing ERCP performed under intravenous anesthesia.
+The purpose of this study was to maintain upper airway patency by applying NHF as a respiratory management method during intravenous sedation to patients undergoing ESD performed under intravenous sedation.
 In addition, this study investigates whether improving respiratory management could prevent intraoperative hypercapnia and hypoxemia.